pmndrs/zustand/docs/integrations/persisting-store-data.md

 ### `merge`

-> Schema: `(persistedState: Object, currentState: Object) => Object`
+> Type: `(persistedState: Object, currentState: Object) => Object`

 > Default: `(persistedState, currentState) => ({ ...currentState, ...persistedState })`

 In some cases, you might want to use a custom merge function to merge the persisted value with the current state.

 By default, the middleware does a shallow merge.
 The shallow merge might not be enough if you have partially persisted nested objects.
 For instance, if the storage contains the following:

 ```ts